 Tips (Household Waste Recycling Sites)

 The sites are open seven-days-a-week, from 10am-5pm.
 Please be aware there may be waiting times.

-The Reuse Shop at the Humberfield household waste recycling site and the Reuse Electrical Shop at 254 Marfleet Lane, Hull – which both raise money for Dove House Hospice - is closed during the lockdown.
+The Reuse Shop at the Humberfield household waste recycling site and the Reuse Electrical Shop at 254 Marfleet Lane, Hull which both raise money for Dove House Hospice are closed during the lockdown.

 You can still donate unwanted items for the shops at any of the 10 household waste recycling sites.

-Unwanted electrical items still in working order and good condition – including fridges, freezers, washing machines, tumble dryers, dishwashers, electric cookers and microwaves - may still be collected for free for the Reuse Electrical Shop free of charge.
+Unwanted electrical items still in working order and good condition, including fridges, freezers, washing machines, tumble dryers, dishwashers, electric cookers and microwaves are currently unable to be collected for free for the Reuse Electrical Shop free of charge.
 Please contact firstname.lastname@example.org for more information.